SyedHasibRahman/sogutbazar-teamwork/README.md

 Please visit this [https://sogutbazar.netlify.app/](https://sogutbazar.netlify.app/) to see the live website.

-# Welcome to MedicineBD This project is used by
+# Welcome to Sogut Bazar.com This project is used by

 ## Available Scripts